 We'll pay your refund into the bank account you gave us.
 We'll let you know if we need your bank account details.
 You can update these in myIR.

-We pay refunds from late May to the end of July when we process income tax assessments.
+We pay refunds from mid-May to the end of July when we process income tax assessments.
 These are processed in batches so not everyone will get theirs at the same time.

 If you think you're due a refund for a previous year you can check in myIR.
 You'll need to request a personal tax summary for that year.
 If your personal tax summary shows you did not pay enough tax in that year, you'll need to pay it.

 Do you have tax to pay?

 Most people need to pay their tax by 7 February.
 If you have a tax agent with an extension of time, you need to pay your tax by 7 April.
 If you have a non-standard balance date your due date may be different.